 Traditional, timeless or trendy?
-These are the suit types that grooms around the world are looking at!
-Here’s our handy guide to help him find the one!
+These are the suit types that grooms around the world are looking at.
+Here’s our handy guide to help him find the one.

-We know, we really do… Nothing matters more than what you’re wearing.
-But, the man you’re marrying needs to feel and look truly special too and that all starts with his suit.
+We know, nothing matters more than the wedding dress you’re wearing.
+But, the man you’re marrying needs to feel and look truly special too – and that all starts with his suit.

 Secondly, choose a material weight to suit the seasons.
 Go for a lighter fabric like linen for the summer months or if you’re getting married abroad, and a heavier blend of wool in winter to keep your groom the right temperature.

 This is the most formal option available for grooms.
 Morning suits are iconic in design and feature a single-breasted jacket with a large tail at the back to the mid-thigh or knee.

 The classic tail coat has two long tails at the back and should be worn with braces, a white shirt, waistcoat and cravat.
 It is less formal than the morning suit and suitable for civil celebrations.

 There are plenty of options available, including a variety of different lapels.
 Choose black or white and wear with a bow tie for a classic and timeless groom style.

 Some grooms feel more comfortable in a classic everyday-style suit, which can be enhanced by a matching waistcoat or cravat.
 However, having a suit tailored to fit is another option and such a treat.

-- How to buy a wedding suit
+- How to buy a Wedding Suit: A Groom’s Guide